Azure/aztk/README.md

     --vm-size <vm_size>
 ```

-By default, this package runs Spark 2.2.0 with Python 3.5 on an Ubuntu16.04 Docker image.
+By default, this package runs Spark 2.2.0 on an Ubuntu16.04 Docker image.
 More info on this image can be found in the [docker-images](/docker-image) folder in this repo.

 NOTE: The cluster id (`--id`) can only contain alphanumeric characters including hyphens and underscores, and cannot contain more than 64 characters.